curiositas-books/bring-your-own-int/README.md

 $ # 'catch2' might not be present in the repository, depending on the ubuntu
 $ # version.
 $ sudo apt-get install build-essential catch2 git ninja-build pkg-config python3-pip
-$ sudo pip3 install meson
+$ sudo pip3 install meson cmake

 $ cd <your-software-directory>
 $ # Use your own repository path here!